ayushnagarcodes/go-projects/simple-banking-system/README.md

-# Simple Bank Manager Setup
+# Simple Banking System Setup

 Make sure `go` and `sqlite` are installed.
 Run the following command in the terminal: